yusufm/yoxbox/README.md

 The *A* half is expected to be a rectangular case of length L, height H, and depth D.

 The *B* half is expected to be either:
- - none (wall mounted storage may not require a front cover).
+- none (e.g. wall mounted storage may not require a front cover).
 - mirror of the *A* half.
 - a flat sheet of similar length and height as half *A*.
 - a window shutter design variation of the above.

 The *A* and *B* are connected via a hinge on the bottom or side, based on required orientations.